 Teacher in Charge: Ms C. Nicklin

-Music is a practical subject.
+Music is a practical and collaborative subject.
 In Year 10 Music you will develop your performance skills by choosing, rehearsing and presenting pieces of music as a soloist or in an ensemble.
-You will have the opportunity to write your own music, for example to compose a 12 bar Blues.
+You will have the opportunity to write your own music.
 You will also learn about music styles, composers and their works ranging from Taonga Pūoro to contemporary music, and expand your knowledge of the elements and theory of music.

 Recommended Prior Learning